dsbaars/bunker46/README.md

 pnpm dev
 ```

 The frontend will be available at `http://localhost:5173` and the API at `http://localhost:3000`.
+With Redis running and `REDIS_URL` set, the dashboard and connections list refresh automatically when activity occurs.

 ### Testing